Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/COVID19TrendPrediction/covid_spread_prediction_todo.md

     * here> survey
         * adding details in survey. (more math)
         * condense into subsections.
-* here> summaized result in covid19 spread
-    * Oklahomo
-        * WindowLengthN
-        * PredictNExtN
-        * models
-    * Lousiana
-* implement code to run specific state
-* here> check what i have to reruns to complete all combination of the following
+* check what i have to reruns to complete all combination of the following
     * note
         * states
             * Florida, Louisiana, Tennessee, Oklahoma